networknt/light/server/src/main/resources/page/com-networknt-light-v-schema-server-validation.md

 Each API on Light Framework maps to a Java class that implements Rule interface.
 For the rules that are associated with schema forms, the validation schema will be loaded from schema forms automatically.

-Here is the code in impForm to update rule schema and remove the cache.
+Here is the code in impForm to update rule schema and remove the rule from the cache.
 ```
     // According to action in the list, populate validation schema.
     List<Map<String, Object>> actions = form.getProperty("action");